 If your lower eyelid rolls inwards (entropion) or sags outwards (ectropion), a minor operation carried out under local anaesthetic may be recommended.
 The most common procedure involves tightening the tendon that holds the outer eyelid in place to give it extra support.
 See the page on treating ectropion for more information.

 Surgery for blocked tear ducts

 There could be some bruising and swelling around your nose and eye, which should improve over a few days or weeks.
 You may also experience nosebleeds for a few days.
-However, these will usually be minor and should stop in due course.

 Treating watering eyes in babies